mrgsolve/dynamic-dosing/README.md

 More info on `evtools` [in the user guide](https://mrgsolve.org/user-guide/plugins.html#sec-plugin-evtools)

-## Content on this website
+## Content in this repository

-Platelet PKPD [model](https://ascpt.onlinelibrary.wiley.com/doi/10.1002/psp4.13201) code and outputs
+Platelet PKPD model code and outputs

 - Reference: Fukae M, Baron K, Tachibana M, Mondick J, Shimizu T.
   _Population pharmacokinetics of total and unbound valemetostat and platelet dynamics in healthy volunteers and patients with non-Hodgkin lymphoma_.